Kyriosity/read-write/README+/pencraft/README+/essays/README+/NullRefError.md

 **∅`NULL`⚡REFERENCE has earned a gruesome reputation of being an _exceptional_ plague.**

-Its outbreaks appear literally from `nothing` and are too common to call them just `exceptions` &thinsp;&mdash;&thinsp; they strike in safe and unmanaged code, in the bolted-to-the-floor mainframes and data clouds, and spare neither junior nor seasoned developers.
+Its outbreaks appear literally from `nothing` and are too common to call them just `exceptions` &thinsp;&mdash;&thinsp; they strike in safe _vs._ unmanaged code, in the bolted-to-the-floor mainframes _vs._ data clouds, and spare neither junior nor seasoned developers.

 _Turing_ awardee [Sir&nbsp;Tony&nbsp;Hoare](../../quotes/README+/contributors/README.md#tony-hoare) voluntarily took the blame of being this _Frankenstein_ who brought the
 [**billion&#8209;dollar&nbsp;mistake**](https://www.infoq.com/presentations/Null-References-The-Billion-Dollar-Mistake-Tony-Hoare/)<sup>🎥</sup> into the software Eden.

-And no one else _Great_ can cut this sinister _Gordian_ "blockchain" to stop  collecting its billion toll.\
+But nobody else _Great_ can cut this sinister _Gordian_ "blockchain" to stop  collecting its billion toll.\
 \___________\
 <samp>**BEWARE**</samp>**!** `Null` may be disguised as `Nothing`, `nil`, `none`, `undef[ined]`, or even `NaN`.
 And `Reference` may be `Pointer`, `dereferencing`, or none (just "null").